JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * here, most respondents agreed that formal citation is the way to go.
 This was the most common response to both how a datset creator should be credited 83% (126) and how they actually did credit the creator of a dataset that they used 63% (81)
 * furthermore, none of them would admit to informally citing data in the body of the paper; could be confusion over terminology, could be differences in the group, could be lack of self-awareness
-* there was good agreement between the hypothetical and the reported actual behavior
+* there was fairly good agreement between the hypothetical and the reported actual behavior.
+* *still, statistically significant difference chi2= 15.8, p=0.0013
 * *obviously, self-reported behavior comes with caveats
 * *e.g. very likely that a bio researcher using a GenBank sequence won't view that as data reuse
 * suggests that what we need to do is enable data citation, not make the case in the first place